cloudyspells/PSRule.Rules.AzureDevOps/README.md

 Install-Module -Name PSRule.Rules.AzureDevOps -Scope CurrentUser
 ```

+### PAT Token

-Once you have both modules installed, you can run an export of
+Once you have both modules installed, you can connect to your
+Azure DevOps organization and run an export of your Azure DevOps
-your Azure DevOps project and run the rules on the exported data.
+project and run the rules on the exported data.
 The `-PAT` value needs to be an Azure DevOps Personal Access Token
 with sufficient permissions to read the project data.
 The default
 expects a PAT with full access permissions.
 Alternately, you can